martincostello/dotnet-minimal-api-integration-testing/README.md

 ## Introduction

-> 🛈 This project currently depends on features in [daily builds] of the .NET `6.0.100-rc.1` SDK and requires preview builds of Visual Studio 2022 for IDE support.
+> ℹ️ This project currently depends on features in [daily builds] of the .NET `6.0.100-rc.1` SDK and requires preview builds of Visual Studio 2022 for IDE support.
 >